Looking for a fun way to spruce up your decor? Follow these easy steps to make your own DIY nest with jute to decorate for spring.

 Flip over a bowl and cover with a sheet of plastic wrap.

 After soaking, lay the glue-soaked twine pieces in a random pattern over the bowl.
+I used plastic gloves for this to save my fingers from all the glue.

 Press the pieces to the sides of the bowl covered in plastic to create the depth of the nest.